swordfischer/DelugeAutotransfer/README.md

     connections: - This is where there fun begins.
     Your_Name:` - This will be used in the email, saying hello to you, and to uniquely identify your configuration section.
 Use underscores instead of spaces.
 I'd put Mickey\_Fischer and the email will contain "Mickey Fischer", neat!
     email: - your recipient email.
+    method: - ftp or rsync.
     login: - your remote host login.
+    password: - you remote host password (only used for ftp)
     host: - your remote hosts name.
     destination: - This is where the transfers will go, remember the trailing slash!
     transfer: - This is the greatest section!
 Here you will list all your lovely regex'es.